 The Company's proprietary investment portfolio is managed by three portfolio managers, in accordance with the Company's investment policy, which was approved by the Company's Board of Directors, under the supervision of an external consultant who was appointed on its behalf.
-The Board of Directors is periodically presented with a written report regarding the performance in the Company's proprietary investment policy and for the replacement of Directors discusses the need for an update to the investment policy and for the replacement of portfolio manager(s) whose performance did not meet the Company's expectations.
-The investment policy which was determined by the Company's Board of Directors.
-For additional details, see section 20.10 below.
+The Board of Directors is periodically presented with a written report regarding the performance in the Company's proprietary investment portfolio and annually the Board of Directors discusses the need for an update to the investment policy and for the replacement of portfolio manager(s) whose performance did not meet the Company's expectations.
+The investment policy which was determined by the Company's Board of Directors is conservative, and as stated above, it is periodically evaluated by the Board of Directors.
+For additional details, see section 20.9 below.